Some Genuine Small Representations of a Nonlinear Double Cover: Introduction

 In Section 7, we denote where $\prod_g ( Z( \tu{G} ))$ is the set of genuine central characters of $\tu{G}$.
 The fact is that $|\Smal|=|P_{\Or} (\tu{G })|$ if $G$ has type $A_{n-1}$ or $D_n$.
 Furthermore, the map $\widetilde{\pi} \mapsto (\chi_{ \widetilde{\pi} } ,\text{AV} (\tu{\pi }))$ gives a bijection between $\Smal$ and $P_{\Or}(\tu{G} )$ in many cases.
 Here is the main theorem.

 \begin{theorem} Let $G$ be the split real form of a simply connected, semisimple, complex Lie group and let $\tu{G}$ be the nonlinear double cover of $G$.
 Consider the map from $\Smal$ to $P_{\Or} (\tu{G})$.
-Then, (a) $\xi$ is bijective if $G$ has type $A_{n-1}$, unless $n$ is divisible by 4; (b) $\xi$ is bijective if $G$ has type $D_n$; (c) $\xi$ is surjective if $G$ has type $E_6$ or $E_8$. \end{theorem} We conjecture that $\xi$ is bijective for type $E$.
+Then, (a) $\xi$ is bijective if $G$ has type $A_{n-1}$, unless $n$ is divisible by 4; (b) $\xi$ is bijective if $G$ has type $D_{2m}$; (c) $\xi$ is surjective if $G$ has type $E_6$ or $E_8$. \end{theorem} We conjecture that $\xi$ is bijective for type $E$.

 This paper is part of my Ph.D. thesis.
 In my thesis, we introduce the Kazhdan-Patterson lifting, which is an operator taking stable representations of $G$ to 0 or virtual genuine representations of $\tu{G}$ (see \cite{AHe}).
-We claim that when $G$ is simply laced and split, the small representations $\Smal$ can be obtained from lifting of the trivial representation (see \cite{AHu} for the result of the case when $G=GL(n,\R)$).
+The existence of the lifting theory was first conjectured by Kazhdan and Patterson in \cite{KP2} for the case of $GL(n, \mathbb F)$.
+This lifting operator is defined to take representations of $GL(n,\mathbb F)$ to representations of the nonlinear covering groups of $GL(n,\mathbb F)$.
+In the end of Section 6 in \cite{KP2}, the conjecture says that if $\pi$ is an irreducible representation, then lifting of $\pi$ is an irreducible representation, up to sign, or is zero.
+We generalize this to various real groups.
+We claim that when $G$ is simply laced and split, the small representations in $\Smal$ can be obtained from lifting of the trivial representation (see \cite{AHu} for the result of the case when $G=GL(n,\R)$).
+Indeed, the representations that we study in the paper for type $A$ appear in \cite{KP1} as the local component of the generalized theta series (see Theorem I.6.4 (b) in \cite{KP1}).
 Since the lifting operator is worked on the level of global characters, we compute the character formulas for these small representations, and expect to prove the unitarity of these representations as in the case of $GL(n,\R)$.
-This part is to appear in a future paper.
+This part still in progress is to appear in a future paper.

 \textit{Acknowledgement.} The author is grateful to her advisor, Professor Jeffrey Adams, for his guidance and patience, as well as Dan Barbasch and Peter Trapa for helpful discussions.